 Bugs for Bugs produces three aphid biocontrol agents that can work individually or as a package.
 Our Aphidius wasps are ideal for preventative treatment or management of low level aphid infestations – they are master scouts, well adapted to finding and attacking aphids long before we can detect them ourselves.
 Our Lacewings and Spotted Ladybirds are best applied to treat hotspots, where they can immediately get to work cleaning up heavily infested plants.

 Lacewings are aggressive general predators that feed on a range of pest insects and mites.
 Aphids are one of their favourite foods.
-We recommend the release of specific parasitoids in conjunction with lacewings for persistent aphid problems.
-Call us for more detail.
+We recommend lacewings for treatment of aphid hotspots.